- $23,500 per 12-months, full-time

-Ten days are allowed for vacation, illness, or professional development, with 12 or more days of holiday leave time.
-Interns cannot use unspent leave time to leave internship prior to the end of June.
-Interns are expected to depart the internship on June 30.
+Ten days are allowed for vacation, illness, or professional development.
+Interns cannot use unspent leave time to leave the internship early, interns are expected to depart the internship on June 30.
 All leave time must be approved by the Training Director.

 - Average number accepted: 5

 - Typical ethnic minority representation over five years: 12%

 Doctoral Programs Recently Represented in Internship Cohorts (2012 - 2016 cohorts)

 - Arizona School of Professional Psychology, Argosy Phoenix

 - Illinois School of Professional Psychology, Argosy Chicago